AlphaX-Projects/lightwalletd/CONTRIBUTING.md

 This setup provides a single cloned environment to develop for lightwalletd.
 There are alternative methods using multiple clones, but this document does not cover that process.

 ## Create Branch
 While working on the lightwalletd project, you are going to have bugs, features, and ideas to work on.
 Branching exists to aid these different tasks while you write code.
-Below are some conventions of branching at Zcash:
+Below are some conventions of branching at Pirate:

 1. `master` branch is **ALWAYS** deployable
 2. Branch names **MUST** be descriptive: